-In FY2020, the SBA approved 7,119 504/CDC loans, totaling over \$5.8 billion.89 In FY2019, 212 CDCs provided at least one 504/CDC loan.90
+In FY2021, the SBA approved 9,676 504/CDC loans totaling over \$8.2 billion.
+85 In FY2020, 208 CDCs provided at least one 504/CDC loan.
+86

 As mentioned, the CARES Act appropriated \$17 billion to provide six monthly debt relief payments for 7(a), 504/CDC, and Microloan borrowers with loans that were fully disbursed prior to September 27, 2020.
 P.L.
 116-260 appropriated \$3.5 billion to resume up to eight monthly debt relief payments, depending on the availability of funds, when the loan was disbursed, the type of loan received, and the business's industry.
-The SBA has announced that the \$3.5 billion appropriation will enable the agency to provide two additional monthly payments on 7(a) and 504/CDC loans that were in repayment before March 27, 2020, starting with the next payment due on or after February 1, 2021.
+The SBA announced that the \$3.5 billion appropriation would enable the agency to provide two additional monthly payments on 7(a) and 504/CDC loans that were in repayment before March 27, 2020, starting with the next payment due on or after February 1, 2021.
 After the first two monthly payments are provided, businesses with an SBA Community Advantage loan, Microloan, or operating in specified economically hard-hit industries will receive an additional three monthly payments.
-Loans approved from
+Loans approved from February 1, 2021, through September 30, 2021, will receive three monthly payments beginning with the first payment due.
+87